 This unstoppable ride to a true, final conclusion for a story that began humbly in a little mansion in the woods is a compelling one.

-I’m truly happy to say that 6 delivers on that conclusion.
+I’m truly happy to say that Resident Evil 6delivers on that conclusion.